-Students will be evaluated on the basis of (1) in-class performance, including participation in discussion, preparation of readings and other assignments (10%); (2) group reading presentation/discussion (15%); (3) a mid-term and a final in-class exam (20% x 2 = 40%); (4) a midterm or final take-home essay exam (30%); and (5) a brief reflection essay concerning experience with social boundaries in Japan (5%).
+Students will be evaluated on the basis of (1) in-class performance, including participation in discussion, preparation of readings and other assignments, contributions to the Blackboard Discussion Board, etc. (10%); (2) group reading presentation/discussion (15%); (3) a mid-term and a final in-class exam (20% x 2 = 40%); (4) a midterm or final take-home essay exam (30%); and (5) a brief reflection essay concerning experience with social boundaries in Japan (5%).